Igor-Schukin/GuidesPull/A11Y progs/README.md

 ## CutyCapt
 CutyCapt is comand line converter from ***HTML to image.***
 Support formats for img ->***SVG, PDF, PS, PNG, JPEG, TIFF, GIF***
 btw have support of javascript.
+Kinda have version of [cutycapt with transperent background](https://github.com/RazdolbayOne/GuidesPull/blob/master/A11Y%20progs/CutyCapt/CutyCapt-master.7z) but it must be compiled and tested
 ### Installation
 ```shell
 $ sudo apt-get update upgrade